SjurSutterudSagen/home-ops/README.md

 Does this sound cool to you?
 If so, continue to read on! 👇

 > [!TIP]
-> **High-Performance Setup:** If you have high-speed direct connections between your nodes, check out the [Dual Network Setup Guide](./DUAL-NETWORK-SETUP.md) for optimal performance configuration.
+> **High-Performance Setup:** If you have high-speed direct connections between your nodes, check out the [Dual Network Setup Guide](./DUAL-NETWORK-SETUP.md) for optimal performance configuration with flexible bonding/bridging options.

 > [!TIP]
 > **Local-Only Setup:** Want to run locally without external Cloudflare access?
 Check out the [Local Setup Guide](./LOCAL-SETUP-GUIDE.md) for a simplified configuration.